J-P Payen and the Tarot de Marseille Type I

 The Rolichon deck from mid-1600s Lyon only exists as a drawing in a book printed in1919.
 It’s very similar to the Dodal deck from a half-century later and may show us what the standard tarot deck looked like before the TdM II became standard.
 Or perhaps the Rolichon-Dodal style deck was a parallel tradition that was swamped by the TdM II thanks to economic and marketing trends, just as the Waite Smith deck edged out any other style of deck in the USA by the mid-20th century.

-A deck printed by Jean Dodal shortly after 1700 in Paris is the earliest deck that has all the significators of a TdM Type I. It’s a near contemporary of the first known TdM Type II by Pierre Madenié in 1709, and is nearly identical to the Payen Type I deck.
+A deck printed by Jean Dodal shortly after 1700 in Lyon is is the earliest deck that has all the significators of a TdM Type I. It’s a near contemporary of the first known TdM Type II by Pierre Madenié in 1709, and is nearly identical to the Payen Type I deck.
 Jean-Claude Flornoy produced a reconstructed deck, and a version printed by Dusserre is out of print and rare.

 Jean-Pierre Payen’s deck printed in Avignon, 1713, is so similar to the Dodal it may have been directly influenced by it.
 Yves Reynaud has produced the only version of the Payen deck on the market.